 The best part about this merit badge is that it can be completed in an afternoon (If you already have your required cyber chip).
-All of the requirements can be answered just using your cell phone, a photo editing app like Instagram, and this complete guide!
+All of the requirements can be answered just by using your cell phone, a photo editing app like Instagram, and this complete guide!

 Ready?
 Let’s get snappin’!
 (Get it?
 Like a photo?… At least my mom thinks I’m funny :D)